 Welcome to Brooke C of E VC Primary School, an amazing school for teaching and learning.
-As I start my first full year as head teacher at this brilliant school, there is a lot to celebrate.
-We start the year with a GOOD rating from OFSTED, having been inspected on the 27th June 2018, and some brilliant results in Early Years, Key Stage 1 and Key Stage 2.
+As we head into the second year under my headship at this brilliant school, there is a lot to celebrate.
+Rated GOOD from OFSTED, having been inspected on the 27th June 2018, and further brilliant results in Early Years, Key Stage 1 and Key Stage 2.

 In 2018, our Good Level of Development score for our Reception children could not be better, standing at 100% of our pupils.
 Our Year 1 phonics score is significantly higher than the national average, with 92% of our pupils scoring the pass mark.
 Our KS1 results are significantly higher than the national average, with over 91% of all year 2 pupils achieving the expected standard in a combination of reading, writing, maths AND science.
 Over 86% of our KS2 children achieved the expected standard in reading, writing AND maths combined, with over 37% of pupils achieving a national high score in reading and maths.
 To see summary results of our performance data, please visit the latest results section of the website.

-At Brooke, we are Learning together; Achieving together; and Growing together, in God’s love.
-We ensure this through our Brooke Teaching and Learning culture, that has been written and developed by the whole staff.
+At Brooke, we are learning together, achieving together, growing together.
+Rooted and grounded in God’s love (Ephesians 3:14-21).
+We ensure this through our School values and Brooke Teaching and Learning culture, which have both been written and developed by the whole staff.
 In this we ensure a positive learning environment, respect and value for each other and offer challenge and show resilience.
 Whilst we recognise that our outcomes are important and must be measurable, our school’s learning culture ensures that we are becoming an OUTSTANDING school.

 Children at Brooke love being at school, and teachers love teaching.
 To find out what has been going on in school, visit our latest news, class pages and school Facebook page.
 We place great importance on offering rewarding and real-life learning experiences.
-Key Stage 2 children have been on a residential visit to How Hill, have experienced opera, and visited Norwich Castle.
-Key Stage 1 children have linked their topic and science learning to a trip to Banham Zoo, have visited Norwich City Football Club and been on a boat trip on the Broads.
+Key Stage 2 children have great opportunities for residential trips (How Hill and Hilltop); events to enrich their curriculum learning (Time and Tide Museum, Gressenhall Workhouse and Farm) and once in a lifetime opportunities (singing in Norwich Cathedral).
+EYFS and Key Stage 1 children have linked their topic and science learning to a trip to Banham Zoo, have visited Norwich City Football Club and been on a boat trip on the Broads.
 Whole school workshops include Bollywood dancing, visits from an Olympic athlete and mindfulness sessions.
 Each year, we celebrate the life of a former pupil, Max Muntingh, with an inclusive day of sport for all culminating in the awarding of the Max Muntingh Cup for bravery, grit and determination, and most importantly playing with a smile on your face.
-In 2017, we were lucky enough to have a day of handball, which everyone had a great time playing.
+In 2019, we were lucky enough to have a day of volleyball and sitting volleyball, which everyone had a great time playing.
 We are a highly inclusive school and make sure that everyone can succeed in a place where they feel safe, happy and well.

 We work together as a big team at Brooke.
 This includes children, staff, parents, governors and many members of our fantastically supportive community.
 The children’s voice in school is so important, they make decisions about changes that are made.
 Each year we have democratic elections where children are chosen to represent their class on our school council.
 We work really closely with our community.
 St Peter’s Church, and the Rev. Lynn Chapman, hosts our annual Harvest festival, Remembrance service, Christmas service, Easter service and Leaver’s service.
 We are incredibly lucky to have such close links to our church and also the other schools in the Framingham Earl cluster.
 These schools meet regularly to support one another and to enhance what we can offer the children by working together and sharing support.